SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In languages that have single-quoted string literals, interpolation is generally also not allowd in them.
 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`) sh is a little special in that it accepts strings with no surrounding quotes in some cases.
-YAML accepts unquoted strings if they don't interfere with other syntax, of which the most common case is them containing <code> :</code>
+YAML accepts unquoted strings if they don't interfere with other syntax, of which the most common case is them containing ` :`
 In some languages, most notably C, strings are ended by the NULL (0x00) character, these are known as null-terminated strings.

 A raw string is a string literal where character escapes have been disabled and so everything is a literal.